-Well, look at your diet like intervals.
+Well, think of your diet like intervals.
 Monday through Thursday is your “interval” where you would focus and tighten up your diet a little more than usual.
-Then Friday, Saturday and Sunday you cut loose.
+Then Friday, Saturday, and Sunday, you cut loose.

-Imagine cutting your calories by 500 per day, but having 3 bowls of Frosted Flakes as your meals.
-That’s not a good plan, right?
+Imagine cutting your calories by 500 daily but having three bowls of Frosted Flakes as your meals.
+That’s not a good plan.
 And I don’t know about you, but cereal makes me hungrier.

 And not to mention… causing major inflammation in your joints, creating unnecessary pain.

 Now that doesn’t mean you need to skip carbs altogether, either.

 So, here’s a simple “template” you can follow…

 - Tuesday – Normal Carbs

 You’lFollowing this simple template, you’ll be surprised at how much your cravings come down by f thing to remember…